 - Repositioning the horns to beneath the trains is not feasible as these trains may operate in areas outside the peninsula with different noise considerations.

 Union Pacific suggested that San Mateo consider establishing a “Quiet Zone” to restrict the use of train horns at grade crossings or install wayside horns at each crossing.
-See the 2018 Train Noise Horn Study and 2013 Assessment Update here.
+For detailed information, see the 2020 Update to our City Council, 2018 Train Noise Horn Study and 2013 Assessment Update.

 In 2018, Public Works leadership and Council members met with U.S. Reps.
 Jackie Speier and Anna Eshoo, staff from the Federal Railroad Administration, the Environmental Protection Agency, and the offices of Sens.
 Dianne Feinstein and Kamala Harris to discuss a variety of issues affecting our City including potential grants to fund improvements to the Clean Water Program and the process for establishing a “Quiet Zone” to restrict the use of train horn noise.
 Following the meeting, council members and staff are continuing discussions with the FRA regarding the “Quiet Zone” approval process.
 See the 2018 City Council study session details here.